brianary/scripts/README.md

 - **[Add-NoteProperty.ps1](Add-NoteProperty.ps1)**: Adds a NoteProperty to a PSObject, calculating the value with the object in context.
 - :new: **[Add-ParameterDefault.ps1](Add-ParameterDefault.ps1)**: Appends or creates a value to use for the specified cmdlet parameter to use when one is not specified.
 - :new: **[Add-ScopeLevel.ps1](Add-ScopeLevel.ps1)**: Convert a scope level to account for another call stack level.
+- :new: **[Add-ScriptCredential.ps1](Add-ScriptCredential.ps1)**: Serializes a an encrypted credential to a PowerShell script using 32-byte random key file.
 - **[Add-TimeSpan.ps1](Add-TimeSpan.ps1)**: Adds a timespan to DateTime values.
 - **[Add-Utf8Signature.ps1](Add-Utf8Signature.ps1)**: Adds the utf-8 signature (BOM) to a file.
 - **[Add-VsCodeDatabaseConnection.ps1](Add-VsCodeDatabaseConnection.ps1)**: Adds a VS Code MSSQL database connection to the repo.